Do you want to visit Rome like a local? Then check out 10 things to do to live the city like a true Roman.

 After the view, head down walking near the magnificent Fontana dell’Acqua Paola and through the Botanical Garden ("Orto Botanico").
 Or look for a terrace bar for a drink with a view.

-Street food in Rome is , authentic and tasty: the Romans would say “bono”.
+Street food in Rome is diverse, authentic and tasty: the Romans would say “bono”.

-If you suddenly get hungry in Rome, do as the locals do: forget the restaurant and head to a bakery instead or look for a "zozzone" (a food truck) to enjoy the delights that Rome can offer.
+If you suddenly get hungry, do what locals do in Rome: forget the restaurant and head to a bakery instead or look for a "zozzone" (a food truck) to enjoy the delights that the city can offer.

 Just to name a few...